Self-assembled filament layers in drying sessile droplets: from morphology to electrical conductivity: Results and Discussion

 \subsubsection{Conductivity of the Deposit}

 Near the percolation threshold, the conductivity as a function of concentration is expected to follow a power-law scaling~\cite{Kirkpatrick1973}:

 where $c = nLW$ is the area fraction, $\alpha$ the critical conductivity exponent, and $c_t := n_cLW$ the critical area fraction.
+Here, $W\revisedtext{=2d_0}$ is the filament width.
 In the thermodynamic limit, this scaling arises from the scale-invariant nature of the system at the threshold~\cite{Christensen2005}.
 While our finite systems do not exhibit strict fractality, we expect an effective scaling behavior consistent with percolation theory.

 We treat the deposited filaments as a resistor network and compute the effective conductivity by applying Kirchhoff’s laws~\cite{Kirkpatrick1973}, normalizing by the source–sink distance $0.8a$.
-To mitigate finite-size bias, we define the background level $\varkappa_{\mathrm{bg}}$ as the conductivity observed where the percolation probability reaches $50\%$.
+To mitigate finite-size bias, we define the background level $\varkappa_{\mathrm{bg}}$ as the conductivity observed where the percolation probability reaches $50\%$\revisedtext{~\cite{stauffer1992}}.
 The effective conductivity is then obtained by subtracting this baseline: $\varkappa = \varkappa_{\mathrm{raw}} - \varkappa_{\mathrm{bg}}$.

 To determine the scaling behavior of conductivity near the percolation threshold, we performed a simultaneous nonlinear regression across multiple datasets.
 Each dataset corresponds to a different filament length $L$ and contains measurements of $\varkappa$ as a function of $c$.
 The data are fitted to the power-law form: